Investment Management Research Workshop

 1. Research - Commissioning research that furthers the efficiency and effectiveness of the flow investment funds along the continuum from savers to the ultimate investment outcomes.

-2. Debate - Facilitating interaction between academics from leading international and Australian universities, professional investors, consultants, practitioners and advocates through two annual classroom-style programs, the one-day Investment Management Research Workshop (May) and the two-day Investment Management Research Symposium (November).
+2. Debate - Facilitating interaction between academics from leading international and Australian universities, professional investors, consultants, practitioners and advocates through two annual classroom-style, face-to-face programs, the one-day Investment Management Research Workshop (May) and the two-day Investment Management Research Symposium (November).

-3. Educate - Presenting a range of university level short courses, including the Investment Management Analyst Course (IMAC), core to the global Certified Investment Management Analyst® certification program.
-The Investment Management Research Program is one of four CIMA Registered Education Providers globally.
+3. Educate - Presenting a range of university level, blended learning short courses, including the Investment Management Analyst Certificate (IMAC) course, core to the global Certified Investment Management Analyst® certification program.
+The Denver-based Investments & Wealth Institute has approved the Investment Management Research Program as the Registered Education Provider to provide the education program for CIMA candidates in Australia and New Zealand.
+We are one of four such Registered Education Providers globally, alongside Chicago Booth, Wharton and Yale, the three US-based Registered Education Providers.

 In 2019, the Investment Management Research Program established a collaboration with Macquarie University, and Professor Tom Smith, Head of the Department of Applied Finance, joined the IMR Program Committee.